About Franklin County

 Property & Public Records

-The Franklin County Recorder's Office, located in the Franklin County Courthouse at 39 West Oneida Street, Preston, ID 83263, maintains all official land records for the county.
-The office can be reached at (208) 852-1093 and operates Monday through Friday from 9:00 AM to 5:00 PM.
+Franklin Clerk of the District Court's Office, located in Franklin County Courthouse at 39 West Oneida Street, Preston, ID 83263, maintains all official land records for Franklin County.
+The office can be reached through the office operates Monday through Friday from 9:00 AM to 5:00 PM.
 The Recorder's Office houses deeds, mortgages, deeds of trust, satisfaction of mortgages, liens (mechanics liens, judgment liens, tax liens), easements, right-of-way agreements, subdivision plats, and other instruments affecting real property.

 - Recording fees vary by document type: standard deeds typically cost $10.00 for the first page and $3.00 for each additional page.